techcommdude/commerce/README.md

 A screencast of the project can be found here: <a href="https://youtu.be/6WfF_JHMtnU">https://youtu.be/6WfF_JHMtnU</a>

-You can log in to the Heroku app above with this account.
+You can log in to the Heroku app above with this account that is already entered by default.
 No registration is required (although you can register):

 * username: **guest**
 * password: **123**